International Cricket Council: Rules and regulation

 The International Cricket Council oversees playing conditions, bowling reviews, and other ICC regulations.
 The ICC does not have copyright to the Laws of Cricket: only the MCC may change the Laws, though this is usually done in consultation with the game's global governing body.
 The ICC maintains a set of playing conditions for international cricket which make slight amendments to the Laws.
 They also have a "Code of Conduct" to which teams and players in international matches are required to adhere.
 Where breaches of this code occur the ICC can apply sanctions, usually fines.
 In 2008, the ICC imposed 19 penalties on players.
+ICC announces changes to Playing Conditions.

 Umpires and referees

 The ICC appoints international umpires and match referees who officiate at all sanctioned Test matches, One-Day Internationals and Twenty20 Internationals.
 The ICC operates three panels of umpires: the Elite Panel, the International Panel, and the Associates and Affiliates Panel.

 As of March 2012, the Elite Panel included twelve umpires.
 In theory, two umpires from the Elite Panel officiate at every Test match, while one Elite Panel umpire stands in ODI matches together with an umpire from the International Panel.
-In practice, members of the International Panel stand in occasional Test matches, as this is viewed as a good opportunity to see whether they can cope at the Test level, and whether they should be elevated to the Elite Panel.
+In practice, members of the International Panel stand in occasional Test matches, as this is viewed an excellent good opportunity to see whether they can cope at the Test level and whether they should be elevated to the Elite Panel.
 Members of the Elite Panel are full-time employees of the ICC, although they do still, very occasionally, umpire first-class cricket in their country of residence.
 The average annual officiating schedule for Elite Umpires is 8–10 Test matches and 10–15 ODIs, a potential on-field workload of 75 days per year, plus travel and preparation time.

 The International Panel is made up of officials nominated from each of the ten Test-playing cricket boards.
 The Panel Members officiate in ODI matches in their home country, and assist the Elite Panel at peak times in the cricket calendar when they can be appointed to overseas ODI and Test matches.
-International Panel members also undertake overseas umpiring assignments such as the ICC Under 19 Cricket World Cup to improve their knowledge and understanding of overseas conditions, and help them prepare for possible promotion to the Elite Panel.
+International Panel members also undertake overseas umpiring assignments such as the ICC Under-19 Cricket World Cup to improve their knowledge and understanding of overseas condition, and help them prepare for possible promotion to the Elite Panel.
 Some of these umpires also officiate in the Cricket World Cup.
 Each of the Test cricket boards nominates a "third umpire" who can be called upon to review certain on-field decisions through instant television replays.
 All third umpires are first-class umpires in their own country, and the role is seen as a step onto the International Panel, and then the Elite Panel.